fren

 Le Cyclop is open every year from early April to the end of the October midterm break.

-2024 season: opening from April 6 to November 3.
+Next opening for 2026 season: opening from April to November.

 Le Cyclop welcomes groups during the week (outside of school holiday periods), from Monday to Friday, upon reservation only.